 HAL displays a graphic of the communications dishes.

-Another thing I will eventually discuss about these images of the antennae is that as it revolves toward us, in the graphic, one could say the front resembles one of the targets (the landing pads) we were earlier shown.
+As the antennae revolves toward us, in the graphic, one could say the front resembles one of the targets (the landing pads) we were earlier shown.
 HAL revolves the unit and also turns it at a 90 degree angle, that Kubrick pattern.
 As the dish finishes revolving toward us the target aspect disappears.

 I say "dish" but I have come to think of AE35 as a crater.
 What is a crater but a cup.
 None of the space stations in the second section have this version of an antennae, I believe.
 But now on Discovery One we have this large dish, this crater, just as we had the crater water hole in section one, then the Tycho crater in section two, and finally this crater which is depicted here in blue and white.
 The cups out of which Dave and Frank drank were also blue and white.